 If you live in an expensive market and you’re ready to invest in rental property, one of the greatest advantages of investing OUTSIDE your area is… two words...

 If you want to create additional income streams, two words...

 What is cash flow?

 When looking at a real estate investment, there are two main components you need to fully understand and be able to forecast: income and expenses.
 Understanding the key financials of a property allows you to understand exactly what cash flow is.

 Cash flow is the amount of profit you bring in each month after collecting all income, paying all operating expenses, and setting aside cash reserves for future repairs.
-For buy-and-hold real estate investors, cash flow is the primary lever used to increase passive income.
+For buy-and-hold real estate investors, cash flow is the primary lever used to increase income.

 Why do you want positive cash flow?

 Why else do you want to harness the power cash flow?